SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 	   estimateTrackWetness() <= calculateTrackWetness(), Assistant.Speak("It will be too wet.
 I will come up with a new strategy."), Assistant.Call(planPitstop)

-   Predicates with a variable number of arguments, up to 6 arguments are supported.
-If you need to pass more arguments, use the syntax Call(*Function.Call*, *function*, p1, ..., pn) for backward chaining rules.
+   Up to 6 arguments are supported for predicates with a variable number of arguments.
+If you need to pass more arguments, use the syntax Call(*Assistant.Call*, *function*, p1, ..., pn) for backward chaining rules.
+Same applies to any other of the above *calls*.

    In forward chaining rules, the syntax is a bit different:

 	   [?Track.Grip = Wet] => (Call: Assistant.Speak("It will be too wet.
 I will come up with a new strategy.")), (Call: Assistant.Call(planPitstop))

+   Here you can use (Call: *Assistant.Call*(function, p1, ..., pn)), if more than 6 arguments should be passed to the function.
+Same applies to any other of the above *calls*.

 As you can see, defining individual actions is really an expert topic and therefore nothing for the casual user.
 If you want use this feature, I can offer a personal introduction and coaching as part of the Patreon membership.

 Here is a very simple example: